-- [▲] and [▼] to scroll through camera images until the one you want to send to the smartphone is displayed. - To send one image from a CS, interval shot or bracketing group, press [SET] to start playback of the group images.
+- [▲] and [▼] to scroll through camera images until the one you want to send to the smartphone is displayed. - To send one image from a CS or interval shot group, press [SET] to start playback of the group images.
 When the image you want to send is displayed, press [SET] again to pause playback. - 4.
-Press the front shutter button. - 5.
+Press [] (Continuous Shutter). - 5.
 On your smartphone, start up the EXILIM Remote app.